 3. Henry Delafield of Blackmoore

 Ah Henry… Henry has been in love with his childhood friend Kate his whole life.
 But when Kate overhears Henry’s mother’s plans to separate them, she pushes him away.
 Henry is a romantic at heart, utterly devoted, loyal and willing to risk everything for the chance to win the love of his life.
 His patience and understanding of Kate’s character and their circumstances is commendable.

 4. Angelo Bianco of From Sand and Ash

 Angelo is one of the most self-disciplined and self-sacrificing characters I’ve ever read.
 He’s long been in love with family friend Eva Rosselli despite the fact that she’s a Jew and he’s Catholic.
-But his calling to the Church is stronger and for this he breaks ties with Eva to be a priest.
+But his calling to the Church is stronger and for this reason he breaks ties with Eva to become a priest.
 When WWII comes to Italy he willingly risks his life to rescue Eva’s family and other Jews all while fighting his magnetic attraction to her.
 He’s also one of the few book heroes I’ve encountered who is missing a limb.
 But, Angelo never thinks of this as an obstacle in his life.

 5. Bo Porter of Undeniably Yours

 An ex-marine and a horse trainer with a heart of gold, Bo falls in love at first sight with reluctant heiress Meg.
 He’s the strong silent type, fiercely protective, with a gentle hand for both Meg and his horses.

 Lucas is in love with a woman who is his total opposite.
 But he is patient, understanding and compassionate about Kate’s high maintenance emotional needs.
 He even goes to extremes, volunteering to marry her so she isn’t humiliated in public after her fiancé dumps her.
 He’s a boy next door kind of Prince Charming.